Clear Search

 Impact

 Triple-negative breast cancer (TNBC) is an aggressive form of breast cancer with few treatment options, and a high likelihood of spreading to other organs of the body—a process called metastasis.
 Once breast cancer has spread, it is considered incurable.
 Dr. Wulf and her colleagues are seeking strategies to improve treatments for women with metastatic breast cancer.
-To accomplish this, they are testing combination therapies, and seeking biomarkers that can predict responses.
-The results of these studies will ultimately be translated to the clinic to improve the survival of patients with metastatic TNBC.
+To accomplish this, they are testing combination therapies and seeking biomarkers that can predict responses.
+The team aims to translate the studies’ results to the clinic to improve the survival of patients with metastatic TNBC.

 Progress Thus Far